Nextstrain CLI Development¶

 nextstrain-cli happens at https://github.com/nextstrain/cli.

-We currently target compatibility with Python 3.5 and higher.
-This may be increased to 3.6 in the future.
+We currently target compatibility with Python 3.6 and higher.

 Versions for this project follow the Semantic Versioning rules.

-The Pipenv development environment includes our dev tools (described below):
+The development environment includes our dev tools (described below):

-pipenv run pytest # runs doctests as well as mypy and flake8 pipenv run mypy nextstrain pipenv run flake8
+pytest # runs doctests as well as mypy and flake8 mypy nextstrain flake8

 Running with local changes¶

-test your local changes without installing them.
-(Note that
+./bin/nextstrain to test your local changes without installing them.

 entry_points configuration in